Eco-DiscordLink/EcoDiscordPlugin/ConfigurationGUI.md

 **Discord Command Prefix**
 The prefix to put before commands in order for the Discord bot to recognize them as such.
 In all command examples `?` is used as Discord command prefix as this is the default prefix.
-Eco commands always use `/` as command prexis as this is hard coded into the game client.
+Eco commands always use `/` as command prefix as this is hard coded into the game client.

 **Admin Roles**
 The Discord roles for which to allow the use of admin commands.
 Role names are case insensitive.